 – Why your town?
 People in Barcelona want a teacher in Barcelona.
 People in Shanghai want a teacher in Shanghai.
 To be found online, you need to be as precise as possible.
 I just searched for “English lessons” and found over 700 million results.
 Searching for “English in Barcelona” there were 27 million.
 And “English in Poblenou Barcelona, 100,000.

 Start by making a business card: A1 English Barcelona.
 Native speaker.
 Fun lessons.
 All Ages and Levels.
 FREE trial lesson, just call ……… or visit www.A1-English-Barcelona.com

 Give students a great reason to come to you

-- Have a nice space for lessons.
-It's fine if it's at your home.
-Make sure it's super clean of course!
+– Have a pleasant space for lessons.
+It’s fine if it’s at your home.
+Make sure it’s super clean, of course!

 – Be local.
 If you are near your students, it’s easy for them to get to you.